2018 Don Martin Fellowship awardedPosted under Media Releases

 The $10,000 Don Martin Sustainable Viticulture Fellowship was initiated by the Alcorso Foundation to commemorate influential Tasmanian viticulturist, Dr Don Martin.
 The Alcorso Foundation has partnered with the state’s peak body, Wine Tasmania, to deliver this Fellowship.
 The Fellowship is available to Tasmanian-based wine professionals to encourage research via study-based travel or new localised research projects across viticulture / oenology that benefits the broader sector.

 Alcorso Foundation President, Dr Caroline Alcorso, said the Fellowship was made possible through a generous bequest from former CSIRO Chair, Dr Don Martin, to the Alcorso Foundation in 2007.

 “Dr Martin was a great friend of my father Claudio Alcorso, and shared his passion for both improving the quality of Tasmania’s wine grapes and for the natural environment.
 This Fellowship commemorates a man known for his generosity and commitment to sharing scientific knowledge for the betterment of Tasmania’s wine industry.”

-The Alcorso Foundation was formed in 2001 in memory of Italian immigrant and war refugee, Claudio Alcorso, founder of Moorilla.
-Claudio was a pioneering and inspirational man who insisted that all individuals deserved a ‘fair go’ and an opportunity to succeed in their chosen field.
-To find out more about the Foundation and its programs please visit www.alcorso.org.
+The Alcorso Foundation was formed in 2001 in memory of Italian immigrant and political refugee, Claudio Alcorso, founder of Moorilla.
+Claudio was a pioneering and inspirational man who, like Don Martin was keenly focused on how industry could achieve social and environmental benefits for Tasmania, as well as economic prosperity.
+To find out more about the Foundation and its programs please visit www.alcorso.org.au.